tpgzcyyao/log/README.md

 LogLevel represents the lowest level for print log.
 The value may be fatal, error, warn, info, debug.
 Default log level is debug.
 - log.Config.TotalSize
 TotalSize represents the total size for all log files and the unit is MB.
+- log.Config.StdOutput
+StdOutput represents the logs will be printed to screen like stdout and stderr.
 ## V. Using Config File
 - Code
 ```